 Since COPPA won’t protect your child’s privacy, it’s up to you as a parent to understand what’s going on with personal data when your child uses scholarship search engines (and other sites related to college searching).
 There are a few things you can do to keep your child’s data private and to limit the marketing world from easily reaching him or her.

 - Teach your child to opt-out—discuss the options with your student as they begin using scholarship search engines.
 Make sure they understand how to read the fine print and recognize that the “sharing” of information is really the sale of personal data.

-- Use scholarship search engines and apps that don’t require logins— sites like Student Scholarship Search and apps like Scholly don’t require an account.
+- Use scholarship search engines and apps that don’t require logins— a site like Student Scholarship Search doesn’t require an account.
 Your child will still fill out some demographic data like GPA and state of residency, but the information is not directly linked to them via a personal account.

 - Stick to local resources—like your school guidance department and local scholarships.
 Avoid using scholarship search engines by focusing on local scholarships instead.
 Students have a better chance of winning local scholarships than larger national ones.
 Your school’s guidance department may also be able to point you in the direction of local community organizations and county associations that give away money for college-bound students.

 It’s up to parents to protect their students and teach them how to maneuver in an online world that sees students as potential sources of revenue, rather than vulnerable children searching for ways to pay for school.
 This is Data Privacy Month, so take the opportunity to talk to your student about their personal information, whether or not they feel sharing their data is worth the return, and where they can find privacy policies to understand what information websites gather and how they use it.